 An abdominal / ventral hernia can be diagnosed by a physician during physical examination.
 The hallmark is the presence of a bulge on the abdominal wall that may or may not be reducible.
-An X-ray is not always necessary to diagnose an abdominal / ventral hernia.
-If the diagnosis is uncertain then a CT scan or MRI should be preformed.
-If you have been diagnosed with an abdominal / ventral hernia you should consult a hernia specialist.
+Radiographic imaging is not always necessary to diagnose an abdominal / ventral hernia.
+If the diagnosis is uncertain, then an ultrasound, CT scan, or MRI may be performed.
+If you have been diagnosed with an abdominal / ventral hernia, you should consult a hernia specialist.

-At the Hernia Center of Southern California, we repair abdominal / ventral hernia using the “tension-free” mesh technique.
-Abdominal / ventral hernia repair can be performed as a same day, outpatient procedure under a local anesthesia with sedation.
-We also perform abdominal / ventral hernia repairs using laparoscopy which requires a general anesthetic.
+At the Hernia Center of Southern California, we repair abdominal / ventral hernias using the “tension-free” mesh technique.
+Abdominal / ventral hernia repair can be performed as a same-day, outpatient procedure under a local anesthesia with sedation.
+We also perform abdominal / ventral hernia repairs using laparoscopy, which requires a general anesthetic.

 During abdominal / ventral hernia repair, the mesh is placed behind the weakness or hole in the abdominal wall.
 The mesh is tailored to extend past the edges of the hernia.
-This ensures the mesh will act as a sturdy platform for all new tissue growth and supports the existing abdominal wall muscle.
-Muscles are never cut and nothing is sutured together to cause tension.
+This ensures the mesh will act as a sturdy platform for all new tissue growth, as well as supports the existing abdominal wall muscle.
+Muscles are never cut, and nothing is sutured together to cause tension.
 The polypropylene mesh is thin and incredibly flexible throughout the healing process to incorporate safely into the muscle wall.